We're sorry. An error has occurred

 — James Madaio, Czech Academy of Sciences

 Words of Witness fills a major lacuna in the study of modern South Asian thought through a comparative reading of Hindu–Muslim theo-poetic traditions.
-Focusing on Rabindranath Tagore and Muhammad Iqbal, it offers a groundbreaking analysis of their shared cosmological visions—divine creativity, the relationality of finite and infinite, and a dynamic call-and-response between God and the human being.
+Focusing on Rabindranath Tagore and Muhammad Iqbal, it offers a groundbreaking analysis of their shared cosmological visions—divine creativity, the relationality of finite and infinite, and a dynamic of call-and-response between God and the human being.

 — Muhammad U. Faruque, author of Sculpting the Self